 I didn’t take advantage of technology.

 When I first started my business, I’d wake up at 3am and drive all over Vegas to my clients’ offices.
 I didn’t have enough knowledge on how to make money virtually.
 Now, I get to sit in my cozy office and meet with clients all over the world without leaving my house.
 I don’t have to stress out in traffic, put miles on my car, or keep filling my gas tank.
-I don’t even have to put on pants if I don’t want to!
+I don’t even have to put pants on if I don’t want to (I always do but it's cool to have the option)!
 I’m able to stay close to my son’s school so I can drop him off and pick him up when I want to for extra time together.
 Huge wins for my business and sanity.
 I also love how my son often walks in after I’ve been working all day and asks, “Where in the world did you go today?”

 I let negative self-talk play a number on me.

 Back when my assistant first started working for me in early 2014, I had her attend one of my presentations for a local association to pass out and collect forms.
-Afterward, I sat in my car with her while bawling at how badly I did.
-I’m sure that really boosted her sense of job security!
+Afterward, I sat in my car with her while bawling about how badly I did (I’m sure that really boosted her sense of job security)!
 I felt embarrassed and ashamed, like I wasted everyone’s time including my own.
 I questioned whether I was even cut out for speaking.
-The feedback however?
+The feedback, however?
 Great!
 I even scored a couple of spin-off presentations from audience members!
 I am definitely my own worst critic but on that particular day, I really let my limiting, negative self-talk get the best of me.